soul4rent/AWBW-Map-Checklist/README.md

     - EX: HQs that one player can rush before the other can defend
     - EX: A base where saving up enough money to build a piperunner wins the game with no counterplay
     - EX: Bases and Airports that can be locked by Rockets, Artillary, or Missiles without significant effort
+    - EX: A bunch of easily accessed predeployed non-transport units
 - Are some of the income sources contested?
 - Are some of the income sources reasonably safe?
 - Is the income to base ratio not absurd?
 (EX: Income is not 40,000 Income per base)